-I am interested in the interface between social psychological theory and education.
-Most broadly, I study the determinants and development of motivation and the relationship between motivation and academic achievement and underachievement.
-I have frequently focused on how the provision of choice and support for autonomy may impact motivation and support other achievement related outcomes.
-However, many facets of motivation interest me.
-I am also interested in how school time and the activities of children outside of school influence their academic achievement.
-I have studied the effects of extended school time and activities such as parent involvement in schoolwork, homework, and afterschool programs.
-Finally, I am interested in the development and use of meta-analytic methods in social science research.
+Dr. Patall is interested in the interface between social psychological theory and education.
+Most broadly, she studies the determinants and development of motivation and the relationship between motivation and academic achievement and underachievement.
+She has most frequently focused on how the provision of choice and support for autonomy may impact motivation and support other achievement related outcomes.
+Dr. Patall is also interested in how school time and the activities of children outside of school influence their academic achievement.
+She has studied the effects of extended school time and activities such as parent involvement in schoolwork, homework, and afterschool programs.
+Finally, Dr. Patall is interested in the development and use of meta-analytic methods in social science research.

 Patall, E. A. (2013).
 Constructing motivation through choice, interest, and interestingness.
 Journal of Educational Psychology, 105, 522-534.